When the idea first came to me, I knew it was going to happen.

 I needed this space and community as much as these other parents who were vocalizing their desires on social media.
 So instead of waiting for someone else to create it, we decided to build on this vision and open it ourselves.
 And that’s how The Makers Place™ was born (I say “born” because it now feels like my third child).

-- How could I honor my desire to develop connection, collaboration, and creativity in our local community?
+- How could I honor my desire to develop connective relationships, collaboration, and creativity in our local community?

 - Where do our skills, strengths, and passions fit in?